designerbtw/to-do-list/README.md

 - [ ] Dark theme support
 - [ ] Task search and filtering
 - [ ] Backup and restore features

----

-Made with ❤️ using Python and PyQt5